helmut/forms/src/Fields/README.md

 ## Creating a field

-We're going to create a new type of field together, that will allow the user to submit their age in years.
-This is a nice, simple example that will requires some validation.
+To learn how to create a new type of field, let's work together on a field that allows the user to submit their age in years.
+This is a nice, simple example that will require some validation.

 Usage of this new field will be as easy as: